pieroapretto/Onja_career_counseling_resources/teaching_resources/00_dynamic-array-manipulation.md

 # Dynamic Array Manipulation

 In JavaScript, you can create, read, update and remove items from an array in mutliple ways.
-Here are "tried-and-true" approaches for each operation.
+Here are "tried-and-true" approaches for each operation:

-Here is a table summarizing each approach:

 ![array-manipulation](./media/array-manipulation.png)